Hidden fluctuations close to a quantum bicritical point: Temperature dependence of the variance of the fluctuations

 \subsection{Examples for propagating and dissipative dynamics}

 As an example involving propagating dynamics, consider a displacive ferroelectric quantum critical point.
 In the conventional description, the critical modes are transverse polar optical phonons whose energy gap vanishes at the quantum critical point.
-In this case from equation \ref{prop-susceptibility} we have $n=0$, $z = 1$ and hence $e \to 2$ for $d=3$.
+In this case from equation \eqref{prop-susceptibility} we have $n=0$, $z = 1$ and hence $e_A \to 2$ for $d=3$.
 However, note that since $d+z$ is just equal to the upper critical dimension, the condition $d+z>4$ given in the last section is not strictly fulfilled.
 This leads only to a weak logarithmic correction to the $T^2$ dependence of the inverse susceptibility, which may be difficult to observe in practice.
 Of greater importance are the effects of the long-range dipole-dipole interactions and the coupling of the critical polar modes to acoustic phonons that can lead to a breakdown of the $T^2$ temperature dependence at sufficiently low temperatures \cite{Rowley2014, Rowley2016}.

 As an example involving dissipative dynamics, consider a magnetic quantum critical point for an itinerant electron ferromagnet.
-In the conventional description, the critical modes are dissipative spin fluctuations or paramagnons whose linear component in the relaxation spectrum with respect to $q$ vanishes at the quantum critical point.
-In this case from equation \ref{diss-susceptibility} we have $n=1$, $z \to 3$ and hence $e_A \to \frac{4}{3}$ for $d=3$.
+In the conventional description, the critical modes are dissipative spin fluctuations or paramagnons characterized by a relaxation spectrum the linear in $q$ component of which vanishes at the quantum critical point.
+In this case from equation \eqref{diss-susceptibility} we have $n=1$, $z \to 3$ and hence $e_A \to \frac{4}{3}$ for $d=3$.
 Here the condition $d+z>4$ is well fulfilled.
-However, gapless transverse spin fluctuations can lead to non-analytic corrections to the quadratic term in $q$ in the generalized susceptibility as well as to the quartic term in the order parameter in the Lagrangian.
+However, gapless transverse spin fluctuations can lead to non-analytic corrections to the quadratic term in $q$ in the generalized susceptibility as well as to the quartic term in the order parameter in the free energy.
 These effects can change the nature of the quantum phase transition in an isotropic itinerant-electron ferrromagnet at sufficiently low temperatures and low magnetic fields.

 We note that non-dissipative dynamics may be relevant not only to ferroelectrics but also to certain types of magnetic quantum phase transitions in insulators (see, e.g., \cite{Das2012, Sachdev2011}), while dissipative dynamics can arise not only in metals but also in insulators such as ferroelectric relaxors (see, e.g., \cite{Al-Zein2010}).